BWobbii/BeeeDNA/README.md

 #### DNA quantity
 + determine standard metrics such as mean, standard deviation, minimum, maximum of DNA yields, for all samples, but also for feces and swabs separately, as well as different nest sizes
 + test for normal distribution using Shapiro-Wilk test (not normally distributed)
-+ test for differences between sample types & nest sizes regarding DNA yields using Kruskal-Wallis test, posthoc-testing: Kruskal-Nemenyi’s All-Pairs Rank Comparison Test
++ test for differences between sample types & nest sizes regarding DNA yields using Kruskal-Wallis test, posthoc-testing: Kruskal-Nemenyi’s All-Pairs Rank
++ visualisation via violin and scatter plot
+Comparison Test
 #### DNA quality
 + DNA quality = visible band in agarose gel electrophoresis after 1st PCR
 + analysed for short and long fragment separately